-(The course takes place on four Fridays.
-Sessions are scheduled in both the winter term and the summer term, such that participants have sufficient time to develop and run their experiments)
+Dates: The course takes place on four Fridays.
+Sessions are such that participants have sufficient time to develop and run their experiments:

 Course Instructor: Prof. Dr. Markus Nöth and Prof. Dr. Guido Voigt (both UHH)

 Course Value: 2 SWS/5 LP

 Teaching language: English

 Course Overview: The main goal of this course is to introduce the design and implementation of both laboratory and field experiments in various fields of Economics and Business Administration.
 PhD students who have some experience with or who consider to set up an experiment are welcome to participate in this course.

 First, we will identify different research questions for a laboratory or a field experiment.
 We start with discussing critical theory assumptions.
 We then show how research hypotheses can be inferred from behavioral models and how these hypotheses may be tested in lab or field studies.